In one hour (not the typical two or more), you are sitting down to a delicious instant pot French onion soup.

 - Cheese – I prefer Gruyere, but other good options are Beemster, Provolone, Swiss, Parmesan or a combination of these.

-- Try adding a teaspoon of balsamic vinegar, apple cider vinegar or fish sauce to add depth to the soup.
+- Flavors – Try adding a teaspoon of balsamic vinegar, apple cider vinegar or fish sauce to add depth to the soup.
+If you prefer a French onion soup recipe without wine, just substitute the wine with extra broth.

-- French onion soup includes bread and cheese on top.
-You can bake or boil the soup for this last step.
+- Garnish – French onion soup includes bread and cheese on top.
+You can bake or broil the soup in a bowl for this last step.
 Or even make cheese toast separately and top the soup with it before serving.
+Add some fresh thyme leaves or chives on top just before serving for a pretty finish.

-- For a vegetarian version, use vegetable broth.
+- Vegetarian version – use vegetable broth.
 Mushroom broth is even better.
 Find the richest broth you can.

 - Use the slicer blade on a food processor to slice the onions.